-These consolidated financial statements are presented in U.S. dollars.
+These unaudited condensed interim consolidated financial statements are presented in U.S. dollars.
 The Company's functional currency is Canadian dollars.
 The functional currency of the subsidiaries is Canadian dollars, US dollars, Euro and Norwegian krone.
 All financial information presented in U.S. dollars (except per share amounts) have been rounded to the nearest thousand.